-Cataracts are a painless clouding of the internal lens of the eye.
+Cataracts are a painless clouding of the internal lens of your eye.
 Because they block light from passing through the lens, cataracts make it difficult to see clearly and can even cause blindness over time.
 Cataracts are progressive, meaning they worsen with time.
 Most cases occur in older people, but sometimes they can be seen in younger people as well.

 The most common symptom of cataracts is seeing blurry images at any distance.
 People may describe their vision as foggy, cloudy, or filmy.
 Cataracts get worse with time, and less light reaches the retina.
 It may be especially hard for people with cataracts to see and drive at night.